 Purchase of Personal Protective Equipment (PPE)

 Purchase of Personal Protective Equipment may include equipment purchased to ensure operations are safe for both customers and employees.
-Eligible equipment costs are incremental costs associated with additional precautions for COVID-19, not normal ongoing business costs. equipment can include:
+Eligible equipment costs are incremental costs associated with additional precautions for COVID-19, not normal ongoing business costs.
+Eligible equipment can include items such as:

 - Face shields